Helerik/Coding/README.md

  - Finally, there is a directory ('Cursos') containing code I wrote for tutorials, courses or books I read or am still reading.

 (*) Some directories included in 'Faculdade' store not only code, but sometimes .pdf reports, which might explain
-    the mathematical theory behind the implemented algorithm aswell as results for the assignment.
+    the mathematical theory behind the implemented algorithm aswell as results for the assignment (do have in mind that these reports are written in portuguese.
+Many comments and function names in the scripts are also written in portuguese).